vokimon/hyde-comments/README.md

 ### Comment submission

-This is the part of the web that requires to be dynamic.
+This part of the comment system requires server side scripting at least to receive the comments.
-Thus, it should be an small lightweight script if we want to keep in the static generation category.

-To my understanding, there are three levels of things that can be done.
-Each can be convenient for some users.
+But the use of static web generators is often motivated by reasons such as:

+* Reducing the server load.
+* Being able to place the web whatever the languages provided by a given hosting.

+The first motivation discourages the use of heavy duty server scripts.
+The second one discourages from attaching the user to a given language and framework setup.

+Nevertheless many users that are happy with that if some tasks are being conveniently automated.

+We are not that constrained if we realize that:

+- Adding a comment is an infrequent task compared to page views, so the load is less than the one of a dynamic website if you want to compare with that.
+- We can place the submission script in a different host than the static website.
+Hosting restrictions and load can be reduced that way.
+- If they are simple enough, we can provide, with the same API, different back-ends that do different things using different technologies.

+So what kind of things could do a back-end:

-1. **Sending an email with the comment file to the author** so that he can moderate it, save it and regenerate the site.
+- Sending an attached comment file by mail to the author so that she can store it and regenerate the website by hand.
-2. **Storing the comment file and noticing the author**.
-3. **Storing the comment file, regenerating the site and warn the author**.
+- Storing the comment on the site and notifying the author so that she can regenerate the blog.
+- Storing and regenerating the blog (convenient but dangerous)
+- Validating the author email (sending an email to the author so she can confirm the comment via a confirmation url)
+- Filtering for spam with Akismet or similar
+- Log-in, account management...